cloud-computing-csye6225/webapp/README.md

 # webapp
-This is a repository for CSYE6225, Network Structures and Cloud Computing couse
+This is a repository for CSYE6225, Network Structures and Cloud Computing course